The French National Gaming Authority

 • Issue licences and ensure compliance from the operators.

-• Protect vulnerable people, fight against addiction.
+• Protect vulnerable people and fight against addiction.

 • Ensure the security and fairness of gaming operations.